-- An external partner, or any of its employees, uses their position to obtain special advantage, benefit, or access to MDH's time, services, facilities, equipment, supplies, prestige, or influence. - An external partner, or any of its employees, receives or accepts money, or anything else of value, from another state grantee, grant applicant/recipient, or external partner with respect to the specific project covered by this funding. - An external partner, or any of its employees, has equity or a financial interest in, or partial or whole ownership of, a competing grant applicant/recipient organization. - An external partner, or any of its employees, is an employee of MDH or is a relative of an employee of MDH.
+- a.
+An external partner, or any of its employees, uses their position to obtain special advantage, benefit, or access to MDH's time, services, facilities, equipment, supplies, prestige, or influence. - b.
+An external partner, or any of its employees, receives or accepts money, or anything else of value, from another state grantee, grantapplicant, or external partner with respect to the specific project covered by this RFP/project. - c.
+An external partner, or any of its employees, has equity or a financial interest in, or partial or whole ownership of, a competing grant applicant organization. - d.
+An external partner, or any of its employees, is an employee of MDH or is a relative of an employee of MDH.